This post may contain affiliate links. Please read our disclosure policy.

 If you have a blender or food processor, you can use it to make this dip!
 Blend the cream cheese, sour cream, and mayo first, then blitz in the rest of the ingredients including the salmon lox.
 You’ll end up with a creamier dip since the salmon gets blended throughout.
 This version also makes a great bagel spread!

-The smoked salmon flavors in this dip go great with whole-grain crackers, buttery Ritz crackers, cheese crackers, crostini, and just about any of my favorite veggies and crudités.
-It’s the perfect appetizer or starter next to a plate of pinwheel sandwiches and a pitcher of hibiscus iced tea in the summer.
+The smoked salmon flavors in this dip go great with pita chips, buttery Ritz crackers, cheese crackers, and just about any of my favorite veggies and crudités.
+It’s the perfect appetizer for a cocktail party or serve it as a starter next to a plate of pinwheel sandwiches, my air fryer potato chips, and a pitcher of hibiscus iced tea in the summer.

 I also love serving this dip at brunch next to spinach quiche or a bacon frittata.
 For a sweet option, nothing beats blueberry crepes!